Man shot by 3-year-old daughter in car; passenger charged

 MEMPHIS, Tenn.
 (AP) — A man has been charged in connection with the fatal shooting of a father by his 3-year-old daughter in a car in Memphis, Tennessee.

-Court documents said Allante Jones, 26, has been charged with reckless homicide and unlawful possession of a weapon in the death of Jerome Smith on Wednesday night.
+Court documents said Allante Jones, 26, has been charged with reckless homicide and unlawful possession of a weapon in the man’s death on Wednesday night.

-Jones climbed into the back seat next to Smith’s daughter.
+Jones climbed into the back seat next to the girl.
 Jones then took out a handgun and put it down where the girl could reach it.
 She picked it up and started playing with it before the gun discharged, police said.

 “Jones was heard and seen on surveillance footage apologizing for his role in the victim’s death,” the affidavit said.